mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |:-----------------|:--|:---------|
 | "UpdatePathNode" | Y | RFC 9420 |
 | "Welcome"        | Y | RFC 9420 |
+{: title="MLS Public Key Encryption Labels Registry" }

 ## MLS Exporter Labels

 The exporter function defined in {{exporters}} allows applications to derive key material from the MLS key schedule.
 Like the TLS exporter {{RFC8446}}, the MLS exporter uses a label to distinguish between different applications' use of the exporter.
-This registry allows applications to register their usage to avoid collisions.
+The "MLS Exporter Labels" registry allows applications to register their usage to avoid collisions.

 Template: